L00ka5z78/amazona/README.md

     this i use now looks that is somehow ok, but we will see what will be in the future work... -->

 32. add sidebar and search box

     1. add sidebar
     2. add search box

+    lesson33 stucked. not deployed. cant go from shipping to the next section. it works only when i refresh the page. strange.